 A list of 15 books I have recommended to learn about India CLICK HERE

 Make sure you teach them to read and speak in your regional language.
-Amid of globalization let us not lose our language and identity of who we are.
+Globalization let us not lose our language and identity of who we are.
 Read a lot of Indian author books and let us support our publishers to come out with more awesome reads.
 Let us give our kids an environment to read many local books and let them experience the joy we once had.
-Also, one of the reason to read them is they are so pocket friendly.
+Also, one of the reasons to read them is they are so pocket-friendly.

 “A balance in everything is always good to keep running,”